- 1 Introduction

 This type of hair starts to grow during early childhood.
 Vellus is a wispy type of hair that normally covers all parts of the body.
 Its main role is to keep the body warm.
 But besides that, it helps to protect the skin.
 The thickness and length of vellus hair will differ from one person to the next.

-Some people have visible vellus hair and you can even see it under natural light.
+Some people have visible vellus hair, and you can even see it under natural light.
 This is particularly the case with facial hair.
-On others it won’t be visible because it’s thin and the hair is less pigmented.
+On others, it won’t be visible because it’s thin and the hair is less pigmented.

 It’s possible to confuse vellus and terminal hair.
 This is because both of them have the same structure.
 It should be noted that both terminal and vellus hair grow from hair follicles.
-However, the latter doesn’t contain medulla – the hair core’s portion which helps to strengthen and enhance its growth.
+However, the latter doesn’t contain the medulla – the hair core’s portion which helps to strengthen and enhance its growth.

 3. Lanugo Hair